Where Exactly Does Our Meat Come From?

 The new hatchlings are reared on a bed of fresh softwood shavings and in time they progress to local grown dry straw bedding, thus reducing the chances of sporal infections.
-The bedding is changed daily and both Ducks and Geese are fed a natural diet.
+The bedding is changed daily and the Ducks are fed a natural diet.

 Young ducklings are kept in warm regulated housing and the older birds are able to move freely around both open housing

 We also procure a Pekin duck (not to be confused with Peking duck) which is chosen for its excellent yield and great flavour.
-Our geese are an Embden cross and are chosen for their similar qualities.
 Our Ducks are bred to around 7 weeks old and reach an oven ready weight of 2+kg.
 While wet plucked ducks are available, our ducks are “dry plucked” with the use of hot wax at around 64C.
 This produces a better skin finish for a superior quality product.
-Our Geese continue to grow until around 20-22 weeks providing an approximately 6kg Bird.

-As well as selling whole birds, we can butcher in house and supply products such as breasts, legs and fresh livers, with similar services available on whole geese or goose breast.
+As well as selling whole birds, we can butcher in house and supply products such as breasts, legs and fresh livers.

 Their farming methods have always been traditional, sustainable and in harmony with the environment.
 This has been achieved through using the minimum amount of inputs, extensively grazing their livestock and feeding natural foods grown on the farm.